 In the season's fifteenth episode (of 22), "Best Intentions," Laura has discovered she's pregnant; she was ready to leave Richard, and now she's carrying his child.
 It's as common a soap dilemma as any, but the treatment is decidedly uncommon.
 It's delicate -- and detailed.
 Laura has decided not to tell Richard about the baby, to simply say that the marriage is over and go.
 She confides in Karen, who promises support, but as Laura leaves Karen's house, Karen can't resist playing devil's advocate, and the two of them end up in the alleyway between their homes, shivering in the night air.
 Karen knows she's being intrusive, but doesn't care: "You have to tell Richard.
 You can't just have an abortion without letting him know."
 Laura resists, and Karen pushes, "I'm not saying you have to ask his permission, but you have to talk to him.
 I mean, like it or not, you're in this thing together."
 Laura quips, "Oh there is nothing together about this," and Karen one-ups her: "Hey, how'd you get pregnant, playing solitaire?"
 Laura keeps making light: "Well, when you put a couple in the same bed night after night, the law of averages" -- but Karen refuses to let her off the hook: "If you have the abortion without discussing it with Richard, you're going to regret it.
 I mean, even if he never finds out about it -- you're going to feel guilty and bitter -- and if he ever finds about it... well, either way, it's just going to lead to bitterness."
 And that's the last thing Laura wants to hear: the truth.
 "So?
 The marriage is over," and she tries to escape, but Karen persists, "If the marriage is over, who's to say divorce can't be civil?
 Try -- try to save something."
 Leave it to Karen, her best friend, to be principled and reasonable and stubborn; aren't best friends just supposed to tell you what you want to hear?
 "I hate you," Laura tells Karen, with a mix of sarcasm and sincerity, and Karen responds, with guilt and relief, "I know."

 Later that night, Laura and Richard have their own heart-to-heart about mutual respect, betrayal, self-delusion and trust.
 It seems to go well.
 And the following evening, Richard comes home from work to start a new life with his wife -- and she's moved out.
 They bared their souls; Richard, uncharacteristically, was responsible and willing to compromise -- but for Laura, it didn't change anything.
-He thought talking things out would make a difference -- so did we: the writers set us up.
+In Season 2, their neighbors Ginger and Kenny had been separated, but reconciled soon after discovering she was pregnant; they didn't even have much of a discussion about it -- isn't that what people do when a baby's on the way?
+Richard had every reason to think that talking things out with Laura would make a difference -- so did we: the writers set us up.

 The writers play with us constantly in the final third of Season 3; they keep our expectations and even our loyalties forever shifting.
 Running parallel to the Richard-Laura drama in "Best Intentions" is the germ of a plot that will propel the Val-Gary-Abby triangle to its conclusion, as Val -- who's been taking a course in creative writing -- pens a tell-all book about Gary's family.
 It's the start of the "Val as author" story-line that will sustain many a season, but it never again generates plot as nimbly as it does here.
 After months of watching her husband flirt with Abby Cunningham, Val desperately needs some positive reinforcement, a little ego-stroking -- and she gets that with the initial response to her manuscript.
 But the book is clearly going to drive a wedge between her and Gary -- who, understandably, doesn't want a thinly disguised exposé in which his family is portrayed as (in his words) "liars and fools" to ever see the light of day.
 We can see that as Val pursues publishing her book, she's risking her marriage.
 But do we want to deny Val the self-fulfillment she so desperately craves?
+Abby and Gary, meanwhile (in the show's most marvelous MacGuffin), have forged a business partnership to power automobiles with methanol, which could prove not only cost effective, but fresh-air friendly; are we really gonna root against the environment?
 All three parties in the Val-Gary-Abby triangle share culpability for its outcome (the show is careful not to strip the story-line down to a fight between "good Val" and "evil Abby"), yet we never resent them for the choices they make.
 That's its genius.